TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Heat Generation.md

 Recall, the induction coil will be wrapped around the pipe:
 ![alt text](image-7.png)

+The thermocouple must be placed near or around such coil geometry in order to best measure the temperature rise of the pipe due to induction.
 Thus, to reduce the noise from EMI, the thermocouple used requires EMI shielding.
-This can be accomplished by buying mineral insulated thermocouples, or by buying shielded thermocouple extension wire.
+This can be accomplished on the wire by buying mineral insulated thermocouples, or by buying shielded thermocouple extension wire.
+Mineral insulated thermocouples have EMI shielding by nature.
+For example, the Omega KMQSS-062U-12 has a 0.062" diameter 304 Stainless Steel (SS) sheath [14] that provides decent EMI shielding, mechanical strength, and corrosion resistance [15] that will be useful for an application involving noise from the induction coil and ensure durability from potential hazards such as heat or water.

+Thermocouples are available in grounded, ungrounded, and exposed junctions configurations.
+Grounded and exposed junctions have typically have faster temperature resonses, but they are more susceptible to noise due to the electrical contact [8].
+Ungrounded junctions have slower temperature responses, but ungrounded junctions isolate the sensor from noise [16].
+Isolation from noise is desirable due to the EMI of the coil; therefore, the thermocouple shall be ungrounded.
+The Omega KMQSS-062U-12 is ungrounded [14].
+The sheath diameter can be decreased to increase response time [16], but it also reduces durability so the KMQSS-062U-12's 0.062" diameter sheath should be a good compromise as it is half the size of Omega's next largest diameter 0.125" diameter sheaths but within a few thousandths of the other sizes offered [14].
+The KMQSS-062U-12's standard 12" is preferred to ensure the thermcouple can measure the length of the pipe as needed without picking up too much noise from the coil since the pipe measured is expected to be at least 1-2 feet or greater.

-The implementation of the thermocouple and AD8495 thermocouple amplifier will allow for accurate temperature measurements of the pipe being heated.
+The implementation of the Omega KMQSS-062U-12 thermocouple and AD8495 thermocouple amplifier will allow for accurate temperature measurements of the pipe being heated.
 The Nucleo will need to be able to store these temperature measurements in order to measure the total temperature rise of the metal.
 This can be accomplished fairly simply by writing a program to store the measured temperature of the pipe when the user selects to start the operation and to store the measured temperature of the pipe when the measured temperature is within ± 5% of the user desired temperature.

 The user desired temperature shall be determined from the user desired power input setting.
 This shall be accomplished through testing and comparing the